AcadIMAT

 University of Campania - Luigi Vanvitelli

 Vanvitelli University is an Italian research university founded in late 1991.
-Its main seat is in Caserta, but its academic departments are also located in a series of historic and contemporary buildings across other cities.
+Its main seat is in Caserta, but its academic departments (broken link)are also located in a series of historic and contemporary buildings across other cities.

 Past IMAT Scores of Luigi Vanvitelli